-The new 1-71 Interchanged opened on August 8, 2017 following a years-long development process.
+The 1-71 Interchange opened on August 8, 2017 following a years-long development process.
 Beginning in 2011, UCI worked closely with the City of Cincinnati and the Ohio-Kentucky-Indiana Regional Council of Governments on the $80 million interchange at I-71 and Martin Luther King Drive.
-The project opens 670 acres of unused land, creating up to 7,000 permanent full-time jobs in the region’s second-largest economic area.
+The project opened 670 acres of unused land, creating up to 7,000 permanent full-time jobs in the region’s second-largest economic area.
 Explore the ongoing development around the MLK Interchange and the Uptown Innovation Corridor here.

 UC Gardner Neuroscience Institute Building

-The forthcoming UC Gardner Neuroscience Institute is funded by contributions from the University of Cincinnati and UC Health, new market tax credits invested by Uptown Consortium, Inc. and gifts from private donors.
+The UC Gardner Neuroscience Institute is funded by contributions from the University of Cincinnati and UC Health, new market tax credits invested by Uptown Consortium, Inc. and gifts from private donors.